melmzv/huwiwiQuartoThesis/README.md

 > First time you run the `pull_wrds_data.py` script, it will ask you to enter your WRDS credentials.
 You should enter them again and choose `y` to save the `.pgpass` file.
 This will save your credentials in the `.pgpass` file so that you do not need to enter them again.
 > Note that inability to see the password while typing is standard behavior for security reasons.
 When prompted, type your password even though it won’t be displayed and press Enter.
 When WRDS prompts you to create a .pgpass file, it’s asking if you want to store your login credentials for easier future access.
 Answer ‘y’ to create the file now and follow the instructions, or ‘n’ if you prefer to enter your password each time or create the file manually later.

-> [!TIP]
-> I have included an intermediate check step using the `code/python/test_wrds_connection.py` file to ensure that WRDS access is secure and functional before running the main program script.
-Run it first to ensure the connection to WRDS has been successful.
 6. Run `make all` in the terminal.
 I use the [Makefile Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.makefile-tools) in VS Code to run the makefile and create the necessary output files to the `output` directory.
 I highly recommend using the Makefile!
 Otherwise, you can run the following commands in the terminal: